QuentinRa/blog.quentinra.dev/cyber/privilege-escalation/linux/index.md

 * `strace script`: see every system call
 * `strings script`: extract every readable string, may not be installed

+You may be able to make the script do what you want by editing environment variables or files that it uses.
 </div></div>

 <hr class="sep-both">